Max9th/Varsec-OS/README.md

 # Credits

 Thanks to popcar2 and the rest of the Godot OS team.
-Godot OS was an inspiration for this project.
-Window-related logic was inspired on their code
+Godot OS was an inspiration for this project, along Progressbar98 and some others.

 Thanks to the creators of [You spin me round (like a record)](https://en.wikipedia.org/wiki/You_Spin_Me_Round_(Like_a_Record)) and [Before]().
 Their songs were used in the project